ten-protocol/go-ten/design/Events_design.md

   They could determine  for example when a high profile individual has transferred some ERC20, even if they wouldn't know how much or to whom.

+- Events included in transaction receipts should be filtered to only include events which are visible to the transaction submitter.

 #### Prerequisites